pop-os/repolib/docs/deb822-format.rst

     typical two-level Debian archive providing packages containing pre-compiled binary data intended for execution on user machines.
 The ``deb-src`` type references a Debian distribution's source code in the same form as the ``deb`` type.
-A ``deb-src`` line is required to fetch source pacakge indices.
+A ``deb-src`` line is required to fetch source package indices.

 .. _deb822-field-uris: